dysolution/exalysis/gtpl/response/newcomer_greeting.md

-Welcome to Exercism and welcome to learning Go!
+Welcome to learning Go!
 Nice to meet you!